jmankoff/interaction/assignments/undo.md

 Tasks:
 - Handle undo/redo operations (required)
 - Add a new thickness (0) to your app (required)
- - Make sure it is accessible (required)
+ - Make sure the button you add is accessible (required)
-- Add another feature to your app (not thickness, required)
+- Improve your app by adding a feature (not thickness, required)
- - Make sure it is accessible (required)
+ - Make sure your change is accessible (required)
-- Improve usability of your app (optional)
 - Try to identify at least one usability problem and address it (optional)

-# Explanation of how codebase works
+# Explanation of Codebase
 This is one of the more complex programs we are giving you in terms of code, it is a fairly functional application.

+The initial interactor hierarchy at instantiation looks like this (shown at the side is a legend for the visibility status of different interactors).
+Hidden means on screen and drawn but hidden behind something else.

-Here is the interactor hierarchy initially.
-The FAB subtrees are the menus at the bottom of the screen, made up of one or more floating action buttons.
+The FAB subtrees are the
+menus at the top of the screen (for undo and redo) and bottom (for color and thickness), made up of one or more floating action buttons.
 The `DrawingView` is the place where drawing takes place.
 Each new stroke is saved as a separate, new `StrokeView` added to the `DrawingView`.

-The initial interactor hierarchy at instantiation looks like this (shown at the side is a legend for the visibility status of different interactors).
-Hidden means on screen and drawn but hidden behind something else.

 <div class="mermaid">
 graph TD